2018 Mercedes-Benz A-Class gets expanded engine line-up

-The all-new Mercedes-Benz A-Class is now available to lease, with monthly rates priced from less than £250.
+The hatchback is available to order now on main lease vehicle page, with monthly rates priced from less than £250.
 You can find all deals by clicking here, or read on for all you need to know about the new A-Class.

 The thoroughly refreshed hatchback is aiming to take on the latest Audi A3 and BMW 1 Series with a host of new tech inherited from Mercedes’ larger cars.